 a total of 700 hours of work in the sequencing of the songs.
-I used over 3 miles of extension cords and an uncounted number of miles of wire in total.
+I used almost 4 miles of extension cords and an uncounted number of miles of wire in total.

 Each light bulb is checked both before it is put up and also after it has been placed.
 I have also have been working on changing the incandescents over to LEDs which uses a lot less electricity.